 Throughout the years, I’ve found other ways to enjoy fresh tomatoes: diced for salsas and pico de gallo, (sun)dried in the oven and tossed with pasta; even roasted and blended for soups and sauces.

 The Best Damn Tomato Pie You'll Ever Eat (Recipe)

 Recently, I remembered a recipe I tried a hundred years ago (OK more like 15) for tomato pie and thought to myself, ‘Self--you really need to make that tomato pie again, it was like the best damn tomato pie you ever ate’.
 Made with juicy, ripe tomatoes, fresh basil and 3 different types of ooey, gooey cheeses--I have to agree with myself--this pie is pretty damn good.

 A word of warning about this pie: It’s absolutely beautiful to look at whole, but once you start slicing, it’s a big ole cheesey, tomatoey mess.
 My recipe is adapted from Paula Deen’s recipe, and her slices are picture perfect (um duh, I guess?).
 You can try to eliminate some of the moisture in the tomatoes (and ultimately the pie) by putting the sliced tomatoes in a colander and salting them slightly to allow the liquid draw out (for about an hour or so), then patting dry with a paper towel.

-For a meat free meal, serve the tomato pie with a nice tossed salad with Italian vinaigrette dressing and slices of crusty Italian bread dipped in olive oil.

-Would you do anything to tweak this pie?
-I was thinking maybe giving it a Greek twist by using feta instead of moots, and dill and oregano instead of basil.
-Or adding chorizo, cheddar and onion for a Mexican flair.
-Let me know what you think in the comments below!

-New wording | Throughout the years, I’ve found other ways to enjoy fresh tomatoes: diced for salsas and pico de gallo, (sun)dried in the oven and tossed with pasta; even roasted and blended for soups and sauces.

-The Best Damn Tomato Pie You'll Ever Eat (Recipe)

-Recently, I remembered a recipe I tried a hundred years ago (OK more like 15) for tomato pie and thought to myself, ‘Self--you really need to make that tomato pie again, it was like the best damn tomato pie you ever ate’.
-Made with juicy, ripe tomatoes, fresh basil and 3 different types of ooey, gooey cheeses--I have to agree with myself--this pie is pretty damn good.

-A word of warning about this pie: It’s absolutely beautiful to look at whole, but once you start slicing, it’s a big ole cheesey, tomatoey mess.
-My recipe is adapted from Paula Deen’s recipe, and her slices are picture perfect (um duh, I guess?).
-You can try to eliminate some of the moisture in the tomatoes (and ultimately the pie) by putting the sliced tomatoes in a colander and salting them slightly to allow the liquid draw out (for about an hour or so), then patting dry with a paper towel.

 For a meat free meal, serve the tomato pie with a light green salad tossed with Italian vinaigrette dressing and a nice glass of pino greesh.

 Would you do anything to tweak this tomato pie?
 I was thinking maybe giving it a Greek twist by using feta instead of moots, and dill and oregano instead of basil.
 Or adding chorizo, cheddar and onion for a Mexican flair.
 Let me know what you think in the comments below!